Welcome to today's edition of the Rush 24-7 podcast.

 What's the four?

-There's a there's another one somewhere.
+There's another one somewhere.

-Oh it's the war on America.
+Oh, it's the war on America.

 I forgot.